 This a blog post on growing and harvesting rhubarb.
 I have been growing rhubarb for a few years.
 From crowns and seeds.
 Yes, it is possible to grow rhubarb from seed.
 Growing from seed will take a while for the plant to be established.
+Here is a place online on where to buy rhubarb seeds.
 Compared to starting rhubarb from crowns.
 Crowns are plants that are 1 year old and it’s normally sold bare rooted.
 Here is a blog post on growing and harvesting rhubarb.

 Rhubarb are fairly easy to grow just need to remember to protect young plants from snails and slugs.
 Yes it is possible to grow it from seed however it takes at least a year to establish it properly before you can harvest the leaves.

 During the growing season rhubarb needs a fair bit of watering and manure compost.
 The plant will die down in autumn and come back to spring in March.
 It’s depending on which part of the country you are located.
-During the autumn-winter season while there is no need to dif out rhubarb and store it just put some hay, straw or mulch around it so that it acts as a layer of the blanket around the plant. this is to protect it from frost.
+During the autumn-winter season while there is no need to dig out rhubarb and store it just put some hay, straw, or mulch around it so that it acts as a layer of the blanket around the plant.
+This is to protect it from frost.

 Ever heard of force rhubarb is where the plant is covered so as to force it to produce young tender leaves.
 This is normally done when the plant is at least two years old as it takes a lot of the plant energy.
 Forcing is done by covering a clay post around the plant come spring.
 That is why you will find force rhubarb in shops come spring and the stem are much more tender.
 Less grizzly or hard stems compare to ordinary grown ones.